ketphan02/PKcoin-full-version/README.md

 Python (the implemented code) and flask

 ## Deployment
-Neh, I'm lazy to deploy it
+Neh, I'm too lazy to deploy it

 ## Reference
 My two repositories: